Birthdays in Germany, the Do's and Don'ts

 For birthday greetings in Germany "Alles, alles Gute zum Geburtstag" is still probably the favorite phrase used, "Everything, everything good for your Birthday", but the English "Happy Birthday" is not far behind these days.
 And there is a more formal "Ich gratuliere zum Geburtstag" - "Congratulations on your birthday".

-The "Round Birthdays" are often big occasions, 30, 50, 80, while in some regions for men ĎDer Abrahamstagí, the 50th birthday, is special and loosely based on some words from John 8.57 in the bible.
-But the German interpretation is: When a man turns fifty, he sees Abraham, and "at that age he must have the same wisdom of life and dignity as Abraham".
+The "Round Birthdays" are often big occasions, 30, 50, 80.
+While in some regions "Der Abrahamstag", the 50th birthday, is special for men, and loosely based on some words from John 8.57 in the bible.
+And the German interpretation is: When a man turns fifty, he sees Abraham, and "at that age he must have the same wisdom of life and dignity as Abraham".

 Germany remains a family orientated country and one way or another family will be included in any birthday celebrations, regardless of age and distance, if it is not on the day itself then as soon as possible afterwards.
 These really are family events where "outsiders" are rarely invited, and one of the most popular customs is composing poems in honor of the birthday celebrant.